FAQ

 Ethics

-Ethical can mean different things.
 Technically, to claim a metal piece as ethical, the whole cast cylinder used to make the piece needs to be filled with ethically sourced metal.
-For the moment, our production is too small to fill a whole cylinder and there isn’t enough ethical metal available for our French factories to switch entirely to ethical metal.
-That's why we started making some Boob rings in Thailand: we found a workshop, French-run, that uses 100% recycled silver.
-That said, French factories already comply with stringent standards of metal tracability and waste water treatment.
-In the end, producing respectfully, in small quantities and with workshops we pay fairly, this is what being ethical means to us.
+Unfortunately for the moment, our production is too small to fill a whole cylinder, and there isn’t enough ethical metal available for our main factory to switch entirely to ethical metal.
+And trust me, we've been asking them to!

 We do.
 Begum is a member of 1% FOR THE PLANET, which means we donate 1% of our revenues to environmental causes.
 1% FOR THE PLANET was created by Patagonia's Yvon Chouinard to connect companies with approved environmental groups.